MuntashirAkon/blog/_posts/2023-04-07-migrate-to-privacy.md

 password manager to check whether you're account is still present a few years later.
 But even if they made the data private, it should be enough to keep the search engines from indexing your data which should be your primary concern.
-Because OSINT (open source intelligent) experts and data brokers primarily use various search engines with special keywords (e.g. Google dorks) to collect data about you.
+Because OSINT (open source intelligence) experts and data brokers primarily use various search engines with special keywords (e.g. Google dorks) to collect data about you.